jspecify/jspecify/docs/docs/start-here.md

 [A group of organizations](/about) are working together to define a common set of annotation types for use in JVM languages, to improve static analysis and language interoperation.
-We've been focusing on nullness analysis first.
+Our initial focus is on nullness analysis.

 This includes providing both an artifact of annotation types your code can depend on, and *precise* specifications of their semantics.